HMarzban/extension-hyperlink/packages/extension-hyperlink/README.md

 ## Inspiration and Acknowledgment, Let's Connect

-Hey there!
-Thanks so much for taking an interest in our Hyperlink extension, a part of the awesome world of docs.plus.
-At docs.plus, we're all about making collaboration and knowledge sharing not just simpler, but downright enjoyable!
+Thank you for exploring our Hyperlink extension from docs.plus!
+We aim to make collaboration and knowledge sharing not just easy, but also enjoyable.

-Let us share a little behind-the-scenes story with you.
-Our extension was inspired by Tiptap's [extension-link](https://github.com/ueberdosis/tiptap/tree/main/packages/extension-link).
-We were so impressed by their "headless" approach that we decided to take it further and add our own touch to make it even more user-friendly and versatile.

-Now, let's be clear, we're not officially affiliated with Tiptap, but we firmly believe in giving credit where it's due.
-Their brilliant work laid the foundation for our extension, and we're truly grateful for that!

-But enough about us, let's talk about you!
-We genuinely appreciate your interest in our work.
-If you have any ideas or suggestions on how we can make this extension even better, or if you're simply curious about Docs.plus, we'd love to chat.

-If you want to dive deeper into what we're all about, feel free to explore the [docs.plus repository](https://github.com/docs-plus/docs.plus) - it's there for you!

-Once again, thank you for dropping by.
-We're thrilled to see what incredible things we can create together in this amazing world of open source!
+Our extension is inspired by Tiptap's [extension-link](https://github.com/ueberdosis/tiptap/tree/main/packages/extension-link).
+While we've incorporated our own enhancements, we'd like to tip our hats to Tiptap for pioneering the "headless" approach that we admire greatly.
+Please note: We're not affiliated with Tiptap, but we believe in recognizing foundational work.

+Your feedback and interest in docs.plus are invaluable to us.
+Share your thoughts, suggestions, or dive deeper into our mission at the [docs.plus](https://github.com/docs-plus/docs.plus) repository.
+Wish to converse?
+Connect with us [here](https://github.com/docs-plus/docs.plus#-connect-with-us).